beatsbears/betsyro/README.md

 # betsyro
 A software solution for online civil discourse and civic engagement.

-To Install on GNU/Linux and Mac OS X
+To install on GNU/Linux and Mac OS X

 1. Install the lastest Java SDK
 2. Download PircBot: http://www.jibble.org/files/pircbot-1.5.0.zip